akuznetsova/2026_compphys/style/footer.md

 :::{div}

-This workshop may be used by anyone, for any purpose, under the terms of the CC-BY-4.0 license.
-Please credit the authors if you use this material, and share any improvements you make!
+Made with Jupyter Book, under the terms of the CC-BY-4.0 license.
 :::

 ::::